Significant-Gravitas/AutoGPT/README.md

 ## 🚀 Features

+- 🤯 Set a task and watch the experts get to work.
 - 🌐 Internet access for searches and information gathering
 - 💾 Long-Term and Short-Term memory management
 - 🧠 GPT-4 instances for text generation